lllohr/Ocean_Plastic_Pollution/README.md

 **If we had more time, what would we explore next?**

 If we had more time, we would explore the reasons why we did not find what we thought we would and look into other dynamics that our data did not illuminate for us.
 Where is this plastic waste coming from?
 Is it landfills?
 Sewers?
+Which industries produce the most plastic waste?
 Are countries importing waste to other countries?

 **What was the limitations of our data/machine learning models?
 What challenges did we have with creating/applying machine learning?**